Yaris (video game): Reception

-The game was met with largely negative reviews.
-It has a score of 20% on GameRankings and 17 out of 100 from Metacritic, the lowest ranked Xbox 360 game on the entire site.
+The game received "overwheming dislike" according to the review aggregation website Metacritic.

 In the Joystiq review, Dan Dormer gave Yaris a scathing review, writing that "Yaris does nothing right, and everything wrong.
 Every element, from the graphics to the controls to the online play, is just busted.
 Even at the price of free, this lemon isn't fun or worth the sticker price".

 The Videogametalk.com reviewer Mike Flacy wrote of Yaris, "As the title is completely free, you should ask yourself different questions related to value.
 For instance, "Is the title worth the 17.5 seconds it will take to download it?”
 That's a tough one.
 You could take out the trash in that amount of time, a much more rewarding task than playing Yaris."
 This sentiment of "not being worth the free price" was widely echoed across major video game review sites.